darzanmods-commits/OUTLIERS/README.md

-# ©Copyright by Outliers Team
+# Copyright by Outliers Team
 [⚠️] Not allowed to be bought and sold